-Industry experts who had read the signs weren’t all that surprised, but few ticket holders suspected that their means of transportation would suddenly collapse.
+Industry experts who had read the signs weren’t all that surprised, but few ticket holders suspected that their means of transportation would suddenly go out of business.
 Don't you be caught unawares.

 2. Always pay with a credit card

-If your carrier suspends your planned route or goes bankrupt, you probably won’t lose your money if you paid by credit card in the U.S.
+If your carrier or tour company suspends your planned itinerary or goes bankrupt, you probably won’t lose your money if you paid by credit card in the U.S.

-Under the Truth in Lending Act, you're entitled to dispute the charge with your credit card company and seek reimbursement, because you paid for a service (namely, a flight) that you didn't receive.
+Under the Truth in Lending Act, you're entitled to dispute the charge with your credit card company and seek reimbursement, because you paid for a service — namely, a flight or tour — that you didn't receive.

-Debit cards don't offer the same consumer protections, so never book flights using your debit card.
+Debit cards don't offer the same consumer protections, so never book flights or tours using your bank card.

 Many credit cards also come with free trip cancellation and interruption insurance, which typically covers up to $5,000 in costs if your plans are disrupted by the "financial insolvency" of a travel supplier.
 Look for that when you shop for a credit card.